babie/spelldown/README.md

 A lightweight markup language for ebook.

 ## Feature
-- Easy to read and write.
+- Easy to understand and read and write.
 - There's only one way to do it.
-- Don't disturb a plain text.
+- Don't disturb a plain text as much as possible.

 ## Syntax